Andrey Golubev: 2010: Best singles season, Historic first ATP title for Kazakhstan and top 40 career-high singles ranking

-2011-2012
+2011–2012

 Golubev reached two second rounds in two consecutive years at the 2011 and at the 2012 Indian Wells Masters as a qualifier, his best showing at this Masters 1000.

 Golubev lost to Rafael Nadal in the first round of the 2011 US Open in straight sets, but he led early in each of the sets 3–1 in the first, 3–0 in the second, and 3–1 in the third, and was able to hold to force the second set into a tiebreak.
 The final score was 4–6, 6–7, 5–7.

 Golubev reached the second round of the 2012 Australian Open his best showing at this Grand Slam equaling his showing at the 2010 Australian Open.

 2014: French Open semifinal and first ATP final in doubles, top 100 year-end singles

 2020: Six ATP Challenger titles in doubles

+In 2020 he won five consecutive ATP Challenger titles and six overall for the season.